MilhouseVH/ghnotify/README.md

 ##Debugging

-Interactively run the script with the `debug` parameter to avoid sending an email, and instead a file called `email.html` will be created which can be loaded in your web browser.
+Interactively run the script with the `noemail` parameter to avoid sending an email, and instead a file called `email.html` will be created which can be loaded in your web browser.
+The `ghnotify.dat` file will not be updated unless an email is sent successfully.

+Use the `debug` option to output additional information.
+Data for each repository/branch that has at least one commit will be dumped into a file prefixed with `dbg_` for subsequent analysis. `debug` implies `noemail`.

 When run without any parameters, an email will be sent only if there has been at least one new commit.